Francis Deng: Career

 From 1992 to 2004, Deng served as the United Nations' first Special Representative on the Human Rights of Internally Displaced Persons.

-On 29 May 2007, United Nations Secretary-General Ban Ki-moon announced the appointment of Deng as the new Special Adviser for the Prevention of Genocide, a position he held until 17 July 2012 at the level of Under-Secretary General.
+In 2005, Deng was named a Distinguished Visiting Scholar at the John W. Kluge Center of the Library of Congress.
 From 2006 to 2007, Deng served as director of the Sudan Peace Support Project based at the United States Institute of Peace.
 He also was a Wilhelm Fellow at the Center for International Studies of the Massachusetts Institute of Technology and a research professor of international politics, law and society at the Paul H. Nitze School of Advanced International Studies.

-Before joining the Massachusetts Institute of Technology, Deng was a Distinguished Visiting Scholar at the John Kluge Center of the Library of Congress.
+On 29 May 2007, United Nations Secretary-General Ban Ki-moon announced the appointment of Deng as the new Special Advisor for the Prevention of Genocide, a position he held until 17 July 2012 at the level of Under-Secretary General.